Explore how slippage and liquidity impact backtesting results, revealing the hidden challenges in trading strategy performance.

 Practical Tips for Traders

-- Evaluate execution quality under various market conditions.
+- Backtest under a range of market conditions.

 Reducing Backtest Accuracy Errors